RobotLocomotion/drake/tools/install/dockerhub/focal/README.md

 docker run -it robotlocomotion/drake:focal
 ```

-The environment variables `LD_LIBRARY`, `PATH`, and `PYTHONPATH` are preset to
+The environment variables `PATH` and `PYTHONPATH` are preset to suitable values
-suitable values for using Drake, including, in particular, its Python
+for using Drake, including, in particular, its Python bindings.
-bindings.